ziabinumer/DSA/assignments/Assignment2/Task2/README.md

+This file was generated with the help of AI

 # File System Hierarchy Simulator

 A simple C++ terminal-based simulation of a file system that allows users to create folders and files, list contents, search, reset, and more—mimicking basic shell commands.